vectordotdev/vector/website/docs/reference/transforms/tag_cardinality_limit.md

 <Field
   common={true}
   defaultValue={null}
   enumValues={{"exact":"Has higher memory requirements than `probabilistic`, but never falsely outputs metrics with new tags after the limit has been hit.","probabilistic":"Has lower memory requirements than `exact`, but may occassionally allow metric events to pass through the transform even when they contain new tags that exceed the configured limit.
-The rate at which this happens can be controlled by changing the value of [`false_positive_rate`](#false_positive_rate)."}}
+The rate at which this happens can be controlled by changing the value of [`cache_size_per_tag`](#cache_size_per_tag)."}}
   examples={["exact","probabilistic"]}
   groups={[]}
   name={"mode"}